 Use the sections in this table to verify phone wiring BEFORE connecting to the KSU.
-Especially Northern Telecom sets, which require special connection block wiring.
+Especially Northern Telecom sets, which require special connection block wiring for the buzzer wire pair.

 Not all 1A2 phones are listed here, but may still be supported (e.g. 2851, 2852, 2853..).
 Generally, similar wiring techniques apply for all: